-1. Natural Air Cooling and Forced Air Cooling
+Natural Air Cooling and Forced Air Cooling in PCB Design

-In PCB design for switching power supplies, two common cooling methods are natural air cooling and forced air cooling.
-For natural air cooling, heat sinks should be installed with their fins oriented vertically.
-If feasible, add several ventilation holes around the heat sink’s mounting area on the PCB to enhance air convection.
-Forced air cooling employs a fan to drive air convection, so the design of the air duct should align the heat sink’s fins with the fan’s exhaust direction.
-Near the exhaust fan, the thermal resistance of the heat sink is detailed in the table.
+In the realm of PCB design for switching power supplies, two prevalent cooling methods are natural air cooling and forced air cooling.
+When opting for natural air cooling, it is essential to install heat sinks with their fins positioned vertically.
+To improve air convection, consider incorporating several ventilation holes around the heat sink’s mounting area on the PCB.
+On the other hand, forced air cooling utilizes a fan to facilitate air convection.
+In this scenario, ensure that the design of the air duct aligns the heat sink’s fins with the fan’s exhaust direction.
+Detailed thermal resistance information for the heat sink near the exhaust fan can be found in the accompanying table.

-2. Metal PCB Board With the miniaturization of switching power supplies, surface-mount components are now widely used in crystal production, making it challenging to install heat sinks on power devices.
-The primary solution to this issue is employing metal PCB boards as the support for power devices.
-These boards include aluminum-based, iron-based, and copper-clad types.
-Their heat dissipation performance significantly surpasses that of traditional PCBs, allowing for SIVD element mounting.
-Additionally, copper core PCBs feature a copper plate insulation layer within the substrate, using high thermal conductivity epoxy glass fiber cloth adhesive or epoxy resin.
-They enable SMD components to be mounted on both sides, with high-power SMD components having their heat sinks directly welded to the metal PCB, utilizing the metal plate for heat dissipation.
+As the trend towards miniaturization of switching power supplies continues, the prevalence of surface-mount components in crystal production poses challenges for heat sink installation on power devices.
+A viable solution to this challenge is the utilization of metal PCB boards to support power devices.
+These boards come in various types, including aluminum-based, iron-based, and copper-clad variants.
+Their heat dissipation capabilities far exceed those of traditional PCBs, enabling the mounting of SMD components.
+Copper core PCBs, for instance, incorporate a copper plate insulation layer within the substrate, bonded using high thermal conductivity epoxy glass fiber cloth adhesive or epoxy resin.
+This construction allows for the mounting of SMD components on both sides, with high-power SMD components having their heat sinks directly attached to the metal PCB for efficient heat dissipation.

-3. Arrangement of Heating Elements The primary heating elements in switching power supplies include high-power semiconductor devices, their radiators, power conversion transformers, and high-power resistors.
-For optimal layout, arrange these elements from smallest to largest based on heat generation.
-Devices with lower calorific values should be positioned higher up in the air duct’s wind direction, while those with higher heat generation should be closer to the exhaust fan.
-To enhance production efficiency, multiple power devices are often fixed on a single large heat sink, which should be placed as close to the PCB edge as possible, maintaining a distance of at least 1 cm from the enclosure or other components.
-If several large heat sinks are present on one board, they should be aligned parallel to each other and the air duct’s wind direction.
-In vertical arrangements, place less heat-generating devices in lower layers and those with higher heat output higher up.
-Ensure that heat-generating components are positioned as far as possible from temperature-sensitive components, like electrolytic capacitors, in the PCB layout.
+Key heating elements in switching power supplies comprise high-power semiconductor devices, radiators, power conversion transformers, and high-power resistors.
+To ensure an efficient layout, arrange these elements in ascending order of heat generation.
+Place devices with lower heat dissipation requirements higher up in the air duct’s airflow direction, while positioning those generating higher heat closer to the exhaust fan.
+To boost production efficiency, multiple power devices are often affixed to a single large heat sink, ideally located near the PCB edge with a minimum distance of 1 cm from the enclosure or other components.
+In cases where multiple large heat sinks are present on a single board, align them parallel to each other and the air duct’s airflow direction.
+When arranging components vertically, situate devices with lower heat output in lower layers and those generating more heat in higher layers.
+It is crucial to keep heat-generating components as far away as possible from temperature-sensitive elements like electrolytic capacitors in the PCB layout.

 Contact